SUMMER PUPAE You can order these NOW in advance

 European Swallowtail Papilio machaon gorganus

-The larvae are very easy to rear on Fennel, Carrot and Parsnip (wild and cultivated).
+The larvae are very easy to rear on Fennel, Carrot leaves and Parsnip leaves and flowers (wild and cultivated).
 One of the most attractive butterfly larvae and a joy to rear!

 Eastern Festoon Allancastria cerisyi